Fellowship Program in Emergency Ultrasound

 - Opportunities with sonographers hospital-wide to learn regional anesthesia, musculoskeletal ultrasound, first trimester obstetrics, echo lab

 - Independent scanning

-In addition, the MGH program has been fortunate enough to participate extensively in the introduction of point of care ultrasound in many resource poor domestic and international settings.
-Internationally, there are ongoing studies in Rwanda, Malawi and Zambia on the impact of point of care ultrasound in these settings on patient care and outcomes as well as on resource utilization.
+In addition, Mass General Emergency Ultrasound Fellows have taught extensively in many resource-limited international settings such as Rwanda, Malawi, Zambia, Uganda, and Kenya.
+We believe in the valuable impact that point of care ultrasound can make in these settings on patient care and outcomes as well as on resource utilization.
 For interested applicants there are many opportunities to become involved in teaching and researching the potential in these settings.